exakat/php-dictionary/dictionary/lifecycle.ini.rst

 As such, PHP itself has a lifecycle, with the regular release of a new version every year.

-In PHP, lifecycle also refers to the execution cycle or request lifecycle, from starting the PHP engine, executing the code and terminating.
+Lifecycle also refers to the execution cycle or request lifecycle, from starting the PHP engine, executing the code and terminating.

 `Documentation <https://en.wikipedia.org/wiki/Systems_development_life_cycle>`__